marvinsjsu/interview-prep/patterns/hooks-pattern/notes.md

 #### Gotchas
 - hooks require us to follow rules:
     - must start with `use` in the name; this is how React knows this is a hook
+    - must be used in a React functions: functional components or custom hooks
+    - must be used in the top-level and not be inside any if-statements, loops or nested functions